Skip to content

 Step 1: Provision Cluster

 In this step, we will provision a new cluster from the UI.
-Alternatively, you can import and takeover an exisitng cluster rather than creating a new cluster through the UI.
+Alternatively, you can import and takeover an existing cluster rather than creating a new cluster through the UI.
 To proceed with importing a cluster, follow these instructions

 • In your project, navigate to Infrastructure -> Clusters